ngxson/web-document-scanner/README.md

 TODO: add screenshots

+## Features

+- Login with a password
+- Trigger scan new page from web
+- Select multiple pages and export them to a single PDF

 ## Supported platforms

 While I'm developing this application using my Fedora Linux PC, I couldn't (yet) make it work on Linux (using SANE)